twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 ### Division of work: Sitecore developer, Sitecore specialist, Front-end developer
 Given a Sitecore project we see multiple roles involved like backend developers for the integration with other systems, Sitecore developers for extending Sitecore, Sitecore specialists for configuring Sitecore and front-end developers to create the HTML, CSS and JavaScript that makes the websites shine and fly.
 And this list does not yet include the search specialist, infrastructure specialist, support engineer, cloud genius, business consultant, content architect, UX specialist, SEO/SEA specialist and designer!

 Development for Sitecore SXA is a bit blurrier... who is taking care of creating new renderings, who configures the datasources and parameters, who writes the Scriban templates and where does the role of the front-end developer stops.
-In my opinion the Scriban templates should be the place where the Sitecore specialist who knows about the renderings, rendering variants and the data,and the front-end developer who knows about the required HTML markup, come together.
-The Scriban templates should contain the HTML markup as described by the front-end developer (preferrably documented in for example [Storybook](https://storybook.js.org/)) bound to the data from Sitecore, but should not contain any styling and functionality.
+In my opinion the Scriban templates should be the place where the Sitecore specialist who knows about the renderings, rendering variants and the data, and the front-end developer who knows about the required HTML markup, come together and work together.
+The Scriban templates should contain the HTML markup as described by the front-end developer (preferably documented in for example [Storybook](https://storybook.js.org/)) bound to the data from Sitecore, but should not contain any styling and functionality.

 ### Conclusion
 In this post I described how to create a Sitecore module, a new SXA Toolbox section, a custom rendering and a rendering variant for our custom rendering using Scriban **without writing any C#**.

 All created Sitecore items can be serialized using a tool like [Unicorn](https://github.com/SitecoreUnicorn/Unicorn) or in the case of Sitecore 10 using [Sitecore Content Serialization](https://doc.sitecore.com/developers/100/developer-tools/en/sitecore-content-serialization.html).

-In future posts I will expand on how to make the address card more interactive, style the address card and make a clear division between the work of the front-end developer and the Sitecore specialist.
+In future posts I will expand on how to make the address card more interactive, style the address card and make the front-end developer and the Sitecore specialist work together in the most optimal way.